MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/configure-always-on-availability-group-perform-failover.md

 ## Custom configuration option

-This procedure provides an example on how to utilize the available alert mechanism in SQL Server and SQL Server Agent to detect the error and perform a failover.
+This procedure provides an example of how to utilize the available alert mechanism in SQL Server and SQL Server Agent to detect the error and perform a failover.

 1. In SQL Server Management Studio, expand **SQL Server Agent**, right-click **Alerts**, and select **New Alert...**.